Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: The Subdivision Construction

-There may be two concerns about this example of the Subdivision Construction.
-First, not all possibilities are realized in a preimage.
+This example raises two possible concerns about the Subdivision Construction.
+First, not all types may be realized in a preimage.
 For example, there might be no dead end in $f_2^{-1}(a)$, so $f_3$ might not be surjective.
-This issue can be overcome by adding points only when the corresponding possibility is realized in the preimage.
+This issue can be overcome by adding points only when points of the corresponding type exist in the preimage.
 One may also wonder what happens if we take the closed domain $\D$ into account.
 As we will see in the following, the CDC works perfectly with this construction.

-Moreover, it should be clear from this example that the Subdivision Construction only works for the cycle-free part, in particular, the irreflexive part, of a modal space.
+Moreover, it should be clear from this example that the Subdivision Construction applies practically only to the cycle-free part, in particular, the irreflexive part, of a modal space.
 If $a$ is reflexive, then points in $f_2^{-1}(a)$ can see each other, and there is no appropriate way to define the relation in $\F_3$ on $\{a_1, a_2, a_3, a_4\}$.
-This concludes our example.